codemagic-ci-cd/codemagic-docs/content/knowledge-base/google-services-authentication.md

 2. In step 1, fill in the **Service account details** and click **Create**.
 The name of the service account will allow you to identify it among other service accounts you may have created.

 3. In step 2, click the **Select a role** dropdown menu and choose the role.
-In this example we will use **Editor** as the desired role.
+In this example we will use **Service Account User** as the desired role.
 Start typing the name of the role that you wish to add.<br><br>
 ![Google cloud editor](../uploads/google_cloud_two.png)

 4. In step 3, you can leave the fields blank and click **Done**.